 How to Get Rid of Big-Headed Ants

 Big-headed ants can develop into super colonies.
 Super colony ants require different pest control methods and customer expectations.
-These colonies become so extensive, they can extend beyond your property lines.
+These colonies become so extensive, that they can extend beyond your property lines.
 Inadequate treatments can make the problem worse.
-Often, to gain complete control of a large colony of big headed ants, a community or neighborhood effort is required.
-Big headed ant colonies can have multiple queens and they can easily take their brood and move to a new location if they are disturbed or there is an environmental change.
+Often, to gain complete control of a large colony of big-headed ants, a community or neighborhood effort is required.
+Big-headed ant colonies can have multiple queens and they can easily take their brood and move to a new location if they are disturbed or there is an environmental change.
 These sub-colonies or sub-nests will connect to each other via interlocking trails and food, brood, and workers may be exchanged.
-With this expansive footprint and behaviors, completely eliminating big headed ants is a large undertaking.
+With this expansive footprint and behaviors, completely eliminating big-headed ants is a large undertaking.

-Big headed ants nest in the soil.
+Big-headed ants nest in the soil.
 They displace large amounts of soil as they excavate their underground tunnels.
-They often build nests under objects such as bricks, flower pots, along the base of structures and walkways.
-The “ant piles” created by big headed ants are numerous and distinctive.
+They often build nests under objects such as bricks, flower pots, and along the base of structures and walkways.
+The “ant piles” created by big-headed ants are numerous and distinctive.
 They can tunnel under foundations and come into your home via cracks in the foundation or slab.
-When foraging big-headed ants come indoors they often leave dirt and debris around baseboards, windows, and bathrooms, and kitchens.
+When foraging big-headed ants come indoors they often leave dirt and debris around baseboards, windows, bathrooms, and kitchens.